marcusrossel/marcusrossel.github.io/_posts/2020-06-23-bat-clingo.md

 ---

 As you can see, the topic of types is quite endless once you dive in.
 Especially in a strictly declarative language like *clingo* you can compose these systems quite neatly without worrying about any control *flow*.
 On the other hand, types can become quite tricky once you extend their power even a little.
 So there are many edge cases that could cause problems if unheeded.

+> *Update:*
+> For example I just noticed that we still have the problem of multiple inheritance when it comes to this rule:
+> ```clingo
+> property(P, O, V) :- property(P, T, V), groundtype(O, T), not define(P, O, _).
+> ```
+> ... since we haven't restricted the number of ground-types an object can have.

 But regardless, I find types to be really fun to play around with, and perhaps you now feel inclined to do the same.
 After all, the system we've built above is really incomplete 😉

 Thanks for reading!